its-rigs/Trolly/README.md

 ## Overview

+There are a number of methods for each of the Trello objects.
+Some accept query_parameters, these are for API methods that have general methods that will accept a number of query parameters and return a lot of information.
+For example [GET Boards](https://trello.com/docs/api/board/index.html#get-1-boards-board-id) will take a lot of query parameters to allow you to whittle down the information to the bar minimum.
+This is extremely useful for extending the classes without much extra programming.

 ### Trello Client

 This class holds the bulk of all the methods for communicating with the trello API and returning the Trello objects.